 “If you’re currently on the island or planning to go soon, always remember to enjoy the moment.
 Just know that you will look back and realize it was some of the best times of your life.
 Medical school goes by so quickly and by the time you know it, you’re finished and in residency.
 I wish you all the best in your future endeavors.”

-Click here for a Facebook video of Dr. Bahaa Elzein and his family celebrating his graduation from UMHS and obtaining residency.
+Click above or right here for a Facebook video of Dr. Bahaa Elzein and his family celebrating his graduation from UMHS and obtaining residency.
 Since the 2020 graduation was canceled due to the pandemic, his family honored him in a unique way.

 Built in the tradition of the best U.S. universities, the University of Medicine and Health Sciences focuses on individual student attention, maintaining small class sizes and recruiting high-quality faculty.
 We call this unique approach, “personalized medical education,” and it’s what has led to our unprecedented 96% student retention rate, and outstanding residency placements across the USA and Canada.
 UMHS is challenging everything you thought you knew about Caribbean medical schools.